 6. Training Employees

 Conduct training sessions and induct skill development programs so that your workforce has the adequate resources to adapt to the changes.
-Back them with everything and give them the necessary time to understand the differences.
+Then, back them with everything and give them the necessary time to understand the differences.

 Summing it Up

-Bringing in new changes and swiftly adapting to it can be an overwhelming task.
-However, it is an achievable one which needs to be properly planned and implemented.
-One thing to keep in mind is that your workforce needs to back you up and you need to do the same as well.
+Bringing in new changes and swiftly adapting to them can be an overwhelming task.
+However, it is an achievable one that needs to be properly planned and implemented.
+One thing to keep in mind is that your workforce needs to back you up, and you need to do the same as well.

-They have to get a clear understanding and see the bigger picture of what the change will bring in and how it will develop them into a better employee.
-Just try to maintain focus and be more consistent with the process and everything will fall in its place.
+They have to understand and see the bigger picture of what the change will bring in and how it will develop them into a better employee.
+Just try to maintain focus and be more consistent with the process, and everything will fall in its place.